robertseaton/robertseaton.github.com/_posts/2013-05-27-what-makes-a-problem-important-2.markdown

 You might ask yourself, for example, would you be content with improving the world even if someone else received credit for it?
-If the answer is yes, then you are probably interested in defining important work as I've presented here.
-If not, you are interested in something else and ought to be focusing on that goal directly instead.
+If the answer is yes, then you are interested in defining important work as I've presented here.
+If not, you are interested in something else and ought to be focusing on that goal instead.

 ## Further Reading